Sphereon-Opensource/pex-openapi/README.md

 npm init
 ```

-`npm init` asks few questions.
-The default answer to those questions can be selected.
+`npm init` will ask a few questions, the default answer to those questions can be selected.

 ### Step 4 : Add script & Import models

-To use the models generated as a result of above in `step 1`
+To use the models generated as a result of `step 1`

 ```
 npm install